 Over time, I’ve learned how to motivate people and how to treat each person as an individual.
 It’s true, I’ve experienced a lot.
 And I have just enough wisdom to know that there will always be new surprises, new personalities, and new challenges to face.
 That’s what motivates me.

 It’s in my blood.
 My Great Aunt "Chuck" founded a girls camp in 1945 in the northern woods of Wisconsin near Lake Superior.
 I attended a neighboring camp, North Star, as a camper and counselor for 10 years.
 It had an amazing impact on my life and my values.
 As a camper, I started as a shy 10 year old and slowly gained confidence and insight into who I was.
-Camp helped mold me and reinforced the values I was taught at home.
+Summer camp helped mold me and reinforced the values I was taught at home.
 Later, as a counselor, I learned how to lead and how to teach.
 I made many lifelong friends who I’m still very close with.

 And in addition to all that, it was just plain fun.
 I have so many hilarious memories from my years at North Star; the opportunity of helping provide those lifelong memories for others gets me very excited every day.
 It’s what drives me.

 In my 20’s and 30’s.
 I pursued this goal in earnest for five years in my early thirties working a variety of camp jobs -- from maintenance to management and gaining experience.
 I literally scoured the country for opportunities and property.
-I even attended camp conferences and walked the lobby with a sign board that said, “Young Couple.
-Looking to Buy a Camp”
+I even attended summer camp conferences and walked the lobby with a sign board that said, “Young Couple.
+Looking to Buy a Camp.”

 Why did you stop looking?
 What happened?